nov-lang/nov/README.md

 - write nov website with nov as backend? idk
 - add cache either in cwd or in $XDG_CACHE_HOME/nov/... (ofc finding the dir is handled by known-folders) like \_\_pycache__
-- add the `rune` primitive which represents a unicode code point, need work on AST and Parser
 - add attributes to AST and Parser
-- add u8, u16, u32, u64, u128, i8, i16, i32, i64, i128, f32, f64, f80, f128 primitives
-  - int = i32 or i64 based on architecture
-  - uint = u32 or u64 based on architecture
-  - float = f32 or f64 based on architecture
 - add a way to have better OOP, interface, traits etc idk I hate OOP but it sometimes stuff sucks without correct OOP
 - add interfaces? (no)